Random quantum circuits are approximate unitary $t$-designs in depth $O\left(nt^{5+o(1)}\right)$: Results

 where we again ignored the log-factors in~\eqref{eq:designscaling}.
 Here, contribution $1.$ and $2.$ appear for the same reason as $1.$ and $2.$ in Eq.~\eqref{eq:exponent_dissected}.
 Contribution 3. is a direct consequence of Observation~\ref{observation:improvedreduction} and 4. follows from the improved bound on the unconditional gap in Theorem~\ref{thm:unconditionalgap}.

-\begin{remark} By applying an argument from Ref.~\cite{brandao_local_2016}, the same scaling can be implied for random quantum circuits drawn from a discrete invertible gate set with algebraic entries, using a powerful result by Bourgain and Gamburd~\cite{bourgain2012spectral}.
+By applying an argument from Ref.~\cite{brandao_local_2016}, the same scaling can be implied for random quantum circuits drawn from a discrete invertible gate set with algebraic entries, using a powerful result by Bourgain and Gamburd~\cite{bourgain2012spectral}.
 This bound comes with an implicit constant depending on the gate set.
-Moreover, at the expense of additional polylogarithmic factors in $t$, the assumption of algebraic entries can be dropped~\cite{varju2012random}.
-Similarly, it was shown recently that the assumption of invertibility can be dropped at the expense of an additional factor of $n$~\cite{oszmaniec2021epsilon}. \end{remark}
+Moreover, at the expense of additional polylogarithmic factors in $t$, the assumption of algebraic entries can be dropped as proven in Ref.~\cite{oszmaniec2021epsilon} using on a theorem from Ref.~\cite{varju2012random}.
+Similarly, it was shown recently that the assumption of invertibility can be dropped at the expense of an additional factor of $n$~\cite{oszmaniec2021epsilon}.

+\jh{In this paper we focus on random quantum circuits over qubits.
+This is because there are very concrete bounds available for the maximal circuit complexity of the multiqubit Clifford group~\cite{aaronson2004improved,bravyi2021hadamard}.
+However, the same proof strategy works for random quantum circuits defined over every local dimension that is prime because in these dimensions the Clifford group forms a unitary $2$-design.
+Therefore, all results in this paper can be proven for every prime power dimension with constants depending on the maximal circuit complexity of the multiqudit Clifford group. }